Recognizing a Human Trafficking Victim or a Perpetrator

 Course Number: 600

-Healthcare workers need more knowledge and training in recognizing a trafficking victim.1,2,9.
-There are recent studies in the medical literature, specifically in pediatric nursing and nurse practitioner literature, suggesting that the recognition of human trafficking should be a part of the medical literature and that training in the area should be a part of the curriculum.2,9,10,28.
-Currently, there is little information in the dental or dental hygiene literature and most is mentioned along with child abuse.
-As we know, many patients visit a dental office more often than they are seen by the physician or a nurse for medical care29,30.
-Someone who has pain related to a tooth or oral lesions will select a dental office to solve this problem usually being treated and then released.
-Dental treatment for mouth pain will usually be sanctioned by the perpetrator because the victim is taken out of service, thereby, causing them to lose money15,18,21.
-The perpetrator will agree to treatment so the victim can return to current work-related activities.
+Healthcare workers need more knowledge and training in recognizing a trafficking victim.1,2,9 There are recent studies in the medical literature, specifically in pediatric nursing and nurse practitioner literature, suggesting that the recognition of human trafficking should be a part of the medical literature and that training in the area should be a part of the curriculum.2,9,10,28 Currently, there is little information in the dental or dental hygiene literature, and most is mentioned along with child abuse.
+As we know, many patients visit a dental office more often than they are seen by the physician or a nurse for medical care.29,30 Someone who has pain related to a tooth or oral lesions will select a dental office to solve this problem usually being treated and then released.
+Dental treatment for mouth pain will usually be sanctioned by the perpetrator because the victim is taken out of service, thereby, causing them to lose money.15,18,21 The perpetrator will agree to treatment so the victim can return to current work-related activities.

 Medical institutions are suggesting that more training be made available to all those who interact with patients.
 This would include employees in dental schools, dental offices, emergency rooms, hospitals, airline employees and other transportation facilities.
-Local and state resources available for reporting suspicious activity should be made available to those involved in working with the public16,21,36.
-If the victim of trafficking is identified but resources and a protocol trauma-informed approach are not in place, the victim may be in even more danger during this process.
+Local and state resources available for reporting suspicious activity should be made available to those involved in working with the public.16,21,36 If the victim of trafficking is identified but resources and a protocol trauma-informed approach are not in place, the victim may be in even more danger during this process.
 The person may be beaten (or worse) if the perpetrator believes the victim has identified them or made their situation known to healthcare providers.1,6,16,18

 Although healthcare providers are an essential component in the detection of human trafficking, most healthcare providers have very little knowledge or experience in the detection of these individuals who are victims.
 They know little about identifying victims and perpetrators or how to respond to situations, even if they do suspect the patient to be a victim.9-11 Recently, more publications and guidance on the subject is emerging.
 However, there is a continued need to educate and provide direction in the medical and dental curriculum to those healthcare providers in order to recognize the signs of trafficking.
 Additionally, survivors need medical and dental care beyond that of just “identifying” a trafficking situation.
 Mental health, multidisciplinary referrals with a healthcare organization and community partners are paramount in the recovery process.
-Healthcare professionals need to be confident in reporting suspected cases of child abuse and human trafficking2,6,8,9,20 The saying, “The eye doesn’t see what the mind does not know” is very appropriate in the case of human trafficking.
+Healthcare professionals need to be confident in reporting suspected cases of child abuse and human trafficking.2,6,8,9,20 The saying, “The eye only sees what the mind already knows” is very appropriate in the case of human trafficking.
 The Reclaim 611 organization suggests that a trauma-informed approach be implemented in healthcare facilities.
-Basically, everyone should know the correct protocol and a specific sequence should be implemented if or when the occasion arises31,32.
-Building a trusted local network of individuals within law enforcement and the medical community is essential in combating human trafficking and obtaining assistance when human trafficking is identified.
+Basically, everyone should know the correct protocol and a specific sequence should be implemented if or when the occasion arises.31,32 Building a trusted local network of individuals within law enforcement and the medical community is essential in combating human trafficking and obtaining assistance when human trafficking is identified.

-Most healthcare providers, especially the dental community, do not know the extent of the human trafficking problem in the United States, nor the global impact of this crime.2,9 One research study reported that 87.7% of trafficking victims within this demographic study obtained some form of healthcare treatment during captivity, but they are not usually recognized as a trafficking victim by those who treat them.10,11,21 Only 24% of healthcare providers reported confidence in their ability to identify an at-risk child27.
-In order to report child abuse, only a reasonable suspicion is needed and privileged communication does not apply in cases of child abuse.
-The Child Welfare Information Gateway lets you search State Guides and Manuals.25.
-Unless there is concrete evidence of physical abuse, specific clues may be overlooked.
+Most healthcare providers, especially the dental community, do not know the extent of the human trafficking problem in the United States, nor the global impact of this crime.2,9 One research study reported that 87.7% of trafficking victims within this demographic study obtained some form of healthcare treatment during captivity, but they are not usually recognized as a trafficking victim by those who treat them.10,11,21 Only 24% of healthcare providers reported confidence in their ability to identify an at-risk child.27 In order to report child abuse, only a reasonable suspicion is needed and privileged communication does not apply in cases of child abuse.
+The Child Welfare Information Gateway lets you search State Guides and Manuals.25 Unless there is concrete evidence of physical abuse, specific clues may be overlooked.
 Even if suspected, the proper protocol for handling any suspicion may not be known by most in dentistry.
 Under federal law, child abuse must be reported.

 This course is written to awaken the dental community to the possibility of a human trafficking situation and acquaint them with strategies to deal with the event at hand.
 At the time of this course, education in trafficking varies globally.
 In the United States, most dental schools and dental hygiene schools do not have curriculum in place to train dentists, hygienists or office staff in recognizing the possibility of a patient being a human trafficking victim.
 Most locations in the UK have trafficking information in the form of workbook education, face-to-face learning, E-learning and lecture.11